vpvinc/P7_loan_scoring_model/README.md

 - main.py: application file to be run with streamlit.
 The user must type in an ID.
 The prediction (default/not default) and the default probability are then displayed along with SHAP plots (waterfall, force-plot, summary plot)
 - helper.py: package containing functions used in main.py
 - prep_train.csv: dataset preprocessed.
-This file is not on the repo as per Kaggle policy
+Only a sample is available to run the prototype app
 - train.csv: dataset unprocessed (only imputation by median and mode).
-This file is not on the repo as per Kaggle policy
+Only a sample is available to run the prototype app
 - folder "data":
   - explainer_shapvs.pkl: tree_explainer fitted with best model and shap values computed for the whole dataset.
 Both are pickled together and use in main.py.
-The file is not available on Github due to size constraints
+Only a sample is available to run the prototype app
   - pipe.pkl: best pipe pickled used in main.py
   - num_cat_cols: pkl file containing lists used to display the last graph in the dashboard
 - environment.yml: file to set up dependencies with conda